marvinfli/marvinfli.github.io/_pages/about.md

   - /about.html
 ---

 I'm an algo developer at Hudson River Trading.

-In the past, I have studied the **science and theory of generative models** and developing methods to enhance the **capabilities and safety of language models**.
+In the past, I have studied the **science and theory of generative models** and developed methods to enhance the **capabilities and safety of large language models**.
 I've had the privilege of collaborating with [Prof. Sitan Chen](https://sitanchen.com/) and [Prof. Seth Neel](https://sethneel.com/).
 Earlier this year, I graduated *summa cum laude* with highest honors from Harvard with a B.A. in Computer Science & Mathematics.
-I am an algo developer at Hudson River Trading.

 My most recent project was on a unified theoretical framework for feature emergence in generative models (**ICML 2024; ICML 2025 oral**).
-In this work, we identified the mechanisms behind the emergence of high-level features, such as reasoning accuracy and toxicity, during the sampling trajectories of diffusion models and large language models.
-This work, detailed in my [thesis](/files/thesis.pdf), was recognized with both the **Hoopes Prize** for outstanding undergraduate research and the [**Captain Jonathan Fay Prize**](https://www.radcliffe.harvard.edu/news-and-ideas/harvard-radcliffe-institute-awards-2025-fay-prizes-for-outstanding-theses-of-graduating-class), given to the top three theses across all disciplines at Harvard College.
+In this work, we identified the mechanisms behind the emergence of high-level features, such as reasoning accuracy and toxicity, during the sampling trajectories of diffusion and large language models.
+This research, detailed in my [thesis](/files/thesis.pdf), was recognized with both the **Hoopes Prize** for outstanding undergraduate research and the [**Captain Jonathan Fay Prize**](https://www.radcliffe.harvard.edu/news-and-ideas/harvard-radcliffe-institute-awards-2025-fay-prizes-for-outstanding-theses-of-graduating-class), given to the top three theses across all disciplines at Harvard College.

 I love to chat with and meet new people.
 Please reach out at marvin[dot]fangzhou[dot]li[at]gmail.com.

 # Selected Publications
 \* denotes equal contribution